 Our definition for Foundation and KS1 – Music is exploring and experimenting with sounds.

-“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
+‘Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.’ –Plato

-Through our teaching we consistently aim to raise awareness of music as a subject and as a potential career option for the future.
+Through our teaching, we consistently aim to raise awareness of music as a subject and as a potential career option for the future.
 They should become excited and curious by music and eager to learn more,

 questioning what they have learnt so far.
 They should be able to discuss how pieces of music make them feel and how music can be used as a form of expression.
-The children should be fully invested in the purpose of their learning and engaged through the use of instruments, technology, and making links to their experiences.
-Through using Charanga Music School, the children will access and become expert in playing specific instruments, predominantly the recorder and glockenspiel.
-Our children should not be limited by their starting points or life experiences.
+The pupils should be fully invested in the purpose of their learning and engaged through the use of instruments, technology, and making links to their experiences.
+Through using the scheme, Sing Up Music, the pupils will access and become expert in playing specific instruments, predominantly glockenspiels.
+Our pupils should not be limited by their starting points or life experiences.
 We will make music make a difference.

 How do we teach Music?